tidalcycles/tidalcycles.github.io/_patterns/sequences.md

 In the code above, `sound` tells us we're making a pattern of sound samples, and `"bd"` is a pattern that contains a single sound. `bd` is a sample of a bass drum.
-Samples live inside the `/samples` folder which came with SuperDirt, and each sub-folder under `/samples` corresponds to a sample name (like `bd`).
+Samples live inside the `Dirt-Samples` folder which came with SuperDirt, and each sub-folder under that corresponds to a sample name (like `bd`).

-> To find the SuperDirt samples on your system, run the command
+> To find the SuperDirt samples on your system, in the SuperCollider
-> `Quarks.folder` in SuperCollider (paste it in, press shift-enter),
-> and the 'quark' plugin path will be shown in the postwindow on the
-> right.
-You'll find the samples in the Dirt-Samples subfolder.
+> IDE select the `File > Open User Support Directory` menu item.
+From
+> there, open `downloaded-quarks` and finally `Dirt-Samples` in
+> there.
+You should find a lot of folders, each one is a sample bank
+> containing standard `wav` files.
+Feel free to make new folders and
+> add your own sounds to it.

 We can pick a different sample in the `bd` folder by adding a colon (`:`) then a number.
-For example this picks the fourth bass drum (it counts from zero, so `:3` gives you the fourth sound in the folder):
+For example, this picks the fourth bass drum (it counts from zero, so `:3` gives you the fourth sound in the folder):

 ~~~haskell
 d1 $ sound "bd:3"